uninunez-media/ableplayer/README.md

 #### Loading from YouTube

 You can also load your sign language source video from YouTube.
-Add the attribute `data-youtube-sign-src` to your `<source>` element with a YouTube video ID or URL.
+If you're using a local source, add the attribute `data-youtube-sign-src` to your `<source>` element with a YouTube video ID or URL.
+If all your sources are remote, add the attribute directly to your `video` element.

 If a sign language version is available, a sign language button will be added to the media controller.
 This button will toggle the display of a pop-up window in which the sign language video will appear.
 Users can move or resize the pop-up window with either mouse or keyboard.